 The UpCloud Firewall service can be configured by using either the UpCloud Control Panel or the API.
 Many users also choose to run their own firewalls inside their servers such as iptables on Linux.
 In both cases, the DNS queries must be explicitly allowed by the firewall to have name resolving to work.

-Starting from 2017-05-18, DNS resolvers at UpCloud will all have same IP addresses regardless of the availability zone.
-This will make it easy to copy firewall rules from one server to another or templatize firewall rules.
-The DNS servers are provided automatically by the DHCP protocol and there should be no need to manually configure them in the operating system, except for the firewall rules.
+All DNS resolvers at UpCloud have the same IP addresses regardless of the availability zone.
+This makes it easy to copy firewall rules from one server to another or templatize firewall rules.
+The DNS servers are provided automatically by the DHCP protocol and there should be no need for manual configurations in the operating system, except for the firewall rules.

 The UpCloud DNS resolver IPv4 addresses are: